jsenv/jsenv-importmap-eslint-resolver/readme.md

 - Your eslint config must enable `eslint-plugin-import`
 - Your eslint config must use `@jsenv/importmap-eslint-resolver` resolver

-It means your minimal `.eslintrc.js` file looks like this:
+It means your minimal `.eslintrc.cjs` file looks like this:

 ```js
 module.exports = {